KarsMulder/evsieve/README.md

 In case you're wondering what the kernel calls a certain button on your device, we recommend using the third-party program `evtest`, which is probably shipped by your favourite distribution.

-There is one notable exceptions to the above scheme.
+There is one notable exception to the above scheme.
 There are events with type EV_KEY and a code of form BTN_*.
 These are called btn:something by evsieve even though though there is no EV_BTN event type.
 For example:

 ```
     EV_KEY, BTN_RIGHT -> btn:right